-We are currently a "controlled company" within the meaning of the Nasdaq rules and, as a result, will qualify for, and intend to rely on, exemptions from certain corporate governance requirements.
+We are a "controlled company" within the meaning of the Nasdaq rules and, as a result, will qualify for, and intend to rely on, exemptions from certain corporate governance requirements.

-We are currently a "controlled company" under the rules of The Nasdaq Stock Market.
-Under these rules, a company of which more than 50% of the voting power is held by a group is a "controlled company" and may elect not to comply with certain Nasdaq corporate governance requirements, including (i) the requirement that a majority of the board of directors consist of independent directors, (ii) the requirement that the nominating committee be composed entirely of independent directors.
-We intend to rely on this exemption as long as it is available to us.
-Following the exercise of the warrants, we anticipate that we will cease to be a controlled company and will comply with all of the foregoing corporate governance requirements, subject to Nasdaq's transition rules.
+We are a "controlled company" under the rules of The Nasdaq Stock Market.
+Under these rules, a company of which more than 50% of the voting power is held by a group is a "controlled company" and may elect not to comply with certain Nasdaq corporate governance requirements, including (1) the requirement that a majority of the board of directors consist of independent directors, (2) the requirement that the nominating committee be composed entirely of independent directors.
+We intend to rely on this exemption as long as it is available to us, and therefore do not have, and do not intend to have, a majority of independent directors or nominating and compensation committees consisting entirely of independent directors.
+Accordingly, you may not have the same protections afforded to stockholders of companies that are subject to all of the Nasdaq's corporate governance requirements.